Fulbright Scholar Amar Latif Qazi from Pakistan Shares Their Journey of Securing a Fully Funded Master's at the Vanderbilt University, United States

 You can make up for low GPA with work experience, research, references, your narrative and social impact.
 The last one matters a lot for Fulbright specifically.
 Do not let your past background stop you from carving a new one.
 Build a strong profile and make sure your application tells a cohesive story.

-How Did You Find Information About Fulbright Scholarship and Vanderbilt University?
+How Did You Find Information About Scholarships and Institutions?

 Fulbright is well-known in Pakistan.
 The USEFP website was my main source for the application process.
-For finding the right program, I made a spreadsheet of universities and compared faculty research, course offerings, and program philosophy.
+For finding the right program, I made a spreadsheet of universities and compared program fit, faculty, and course offerings.

-I took both GRE and TOEFL.
+I took both the GRE and the TOEFL.
 For the GRE, ETS gives you two free mock tests when you register.
-I took the first one immediately to see where I stood, then self-studied using free online resources, focusing on my weak areas rather than trying to cover everything.
+I took the first one immediately to see where I stood, then self-studied using free resources and books at the library, focusing on my weak areas rather than trying to cover everything.
 I took the second mock test after a few weeks and scored 327.
-No expensive prep course needed, just strategic use of time.
+Use your prep time strategically.

 For TOEFL, Fulbright provided a voucher after I got selected.
 If you are already comfortable with English, the content is not the challenge.
 The format is.
 Do a couple of practice tests so you know how to pace yourself.